 "Doing so also allows you to concentrate on the other preparations you’ll need to be making as the storm approaches."

-LSU AgCenter experts point out that until the 2005 experience with hurricanes Katrina and Rita, most Louisiana residents had been sideswiped but not hit head-on by a major hurricane.
+LSU AgCenter experts point out that until last year’s experience with hurricanes Katrina and Rita, most Louisiana residents had been sideswiped but not hit head-on by a major hurricane.
 As a result, many people didn’t prepare or heed warnings.

 "Much of the damage and loss of life associated with hurricanes can be prevented or reduced by planning, preparation and evacuation," Coreil points out.
 "Planning may save your life or your pet’s life or help you to salvage something else you hold dear.